GregOwen/GregOwen.github.io/_posts/2019-11-17-emacs-ripgrep.md

 # Learning to fish

 Every time I spelunk through my Emacs config to get something working, I try to learn a little bit more about how Emacs works and how I can get better at modifying it to suit my needs.
-Here's how I figured out what I needed to do.
+Here are the steps I took to figure out what I needed to do to get jump-to-grep working.

 My first step was to understand how Emacs's grep integration works.
 I knew a little about the different [grep commands](https://www.gnu.org/software/emacs/manual/html_node/emacs/Grep-Searching.html) that Emacs exposes, but I didn't know much about how I could customize them.
 So from an Emacs buffer, I ran `M-x customize-group RET grep`.
 This opened a help buffer that explained that the default Emacs grep library allows you to change the command that appears when you run `M-x grep-find` by setting the variable `grep-find-command`.
 The help buffer also explained that I could set this value using `grep-apply-setting`.